LuckyHyena/DnD/tomb_of_annihilation/player_notes/introduction.md

 1. Chult is a peninsula in the far southwest of the continent of Faerûn.
 Dense and inhospitable jungle chokes the entire land, and mountain ranges to the south, west, and north make accessing the interior ever more difficult.

 2. Chult is hot, humid, and rainy throughout the year.
-Temperatures vary from 70F to over 100F, while rain varies from a steady mist to drenching downpours.
+Temperatures vary from 70°F to over 100°F (20 to over 40°C), while rain varies from a steady mist to drenching downpours.
 Biting insects are a year-round menace.

 3. Dinosaurs rule the wild jungles of Chult, particularly deep in the Valley of Dread.
 In Port Nyanzaru they are used as beasts of burden and butchered for meat.